 Unstable heating typically results in excessive fuel consumption, longer cycle times, premature equipment wear and difficulties maintaining optimal combustion conditions.

-The objective of efficient temperature control system is to keep the furnace as close as possible to its target setpoint while avoiding unnecessary overheating.
-Every additional degree represents extra energy consumption that does not necessarily improve process performance.
+The goal of effective temperature control is to maintain the temperature as close as possible to the setpoint while avoiding unnecessary overheating.
+Every additional degree represents extra energy consumption that does not necessarily result in any benefit to the process.

 Modern temperature controllers allow extremely precise adjustment of the power supplied to burners or heating elements.
 Advanced control algorithms anticipate thermal variations and minimise temperature fluctuations.